bloodydoves/BattleTech-Advanced/VIPAdvanced/ReadMe.txt

 VIP/RogueTech Tanks Ported for BloodyDoves' Battletech Advanced mod.
 Used and adapted with permission and help by Cargo Vroom.

+0.0.9 - 5/23/2019

+Added a select few 3063 vees that found out the roster and are personal favs, Removed a lange number of old VIP vehicles and files that are now obselete,

 0.0.7 - 5/20/2019

 Actually uploaded the mediums this time,